4 Best Practices for a Better Month-End Close in the New Year

 But over the last two years, accounting leaders began to fully understand the role that consistent, accurate, and timely reports like the close could have on the overall business.
 As a result, that question teams had been putting off for so long: “How can I make my month-end close more efficient and less horrible?” became urgent.

 With that in mind, let’s take a look at how accounting departments can achieve a faster month-end close without busting the budget.

 Due to clunky communication processes, most organizations suffer from a lack of transparency and poor documentation.
 This problem happens naturally as organizations grow, which is why it’s so common.
 As a result, team members typically have visibility only into their small piece of the close.

 This is often complicated by the fact that documents are shared haphazardly across a disorganized local network drive.
 Procedures aren’t documented, and because everyone is so busy, no one is sure who needs what information anyway.

 For most accountants, the close means long, hard hours in the office and frequent restatements.
-As a result, many accountants report increased stress during the close — to the point where one-third state that the month-end close impacts their personal relationships.
+As a result, many accountants report increased stress during the close.

 Best Practices to Reduce Stress

 Given how negatively a month-end close process can impact employees, it’s a small wonder that it can be completely overhauled if organizations implement just four best practices.

 A close checklist that tracks employees’ responsibilities and their progress will keep everyone aware of how their work fits into the bigger picture.
 Each team member will know when their work needs to be completed and offer leaders insight into potential bottlenecks.